SugarDarius/anzen/README.md

 Function to use to authorize the request.
 By default it always authorize the request.

-When returning a response, it will be used as the response for the request.
-Return a response when the request is not authorized.
+Returns a response when the request is not authorized.

 ```tsx
 import { createSafeRouteHandler } from '@sugardarius/anzen'